 It should come as no surprise that exposure to secondhand smoke at home is just as deadly as exposure in the workplace.
-Studies showing the level of nicotine in house dust and the effects of secondhand smoke exposure on children further clarify that entering smoke-filled homes should be avoided by everyone.
-There are several steps that can be taken to ensure that your home remains smokefree, including posting a sign on your front door to notify visitors that your home is smokefree, letting all caregivers and babysitters know that they are not to smoke in or around your home, and requesting any smokers who live in the house to smoke outdoors, away from entrances and windows.
+Studies showing the level of nicotine in house dust and the effects of secondhand smoke exposure on children clarify that entering smoke-filled homes should be avoided by everyone.
+There are several steps that can be taken to ensure that your home remains smokefree, including letting all caregivers and babysitters know that they are not to smoke in or around your home, and requesting any smokers who live in the house to smoke outdoors, away from entrances and windows.

-Unfortunately, many people are faced with secondhand smoke that drifts into their apartments or condominiums from other units or common areas.
-While there are few laws to address this situation, you can still take action.
-It is important to know that the owners of apartment buildings and other types of multi-unit housing do have the right to make their buildings smokefree.
-If you are an owner or manager of housing units, you can mitigate the problems of secondhand smoke by going smokefree.
-If you are suffering from drifting secondhand smoke in your unit, there are steps you can take to work with your neighbors and landlord to adopt a smokefree policy for the building.
+Unfortunately, many people are faced with breathing secondhand smoke that drifts into their apartment or condominium from other units or common areas.
+While most communities do not have laws to address this situation, you can still take action.
+It is important to know that apartment buildings' owners, condominium boards, and owner/managers of other types of multi-unit housing do have the right to adopt a policy to not allow smoking in the building(s)..
+If you are an owner or manager of housing units, you can mitigate both the health risks and financial costs of indoor smoking by going smokefree.
+If you are a renter or owner who is suffering from drifting secondhand smoke in your unit, there are steps you can take to work with your neighbors and property owner/manager to adopt a smokefree policy for the building.

 If you own or manage rental housing, learn more about your options.

 If you live in multi-unit housing, learn more about your options.

 Smokefree air is the future of multi-unit housing, and there is a lot of information available for people who are interested in having a smokefree policy for the building that they live in, manage, or own.
 See our list of local laws and housing authority policies that restrict or prohibit smoking in multi-unit housing.

 Smokefree multi-unit housing is now a national trend.
 Smokefree policies